-Overall, there is a great need for further investments and donor aid to the Kenyan agriculture, where organic farming has a long and strong tradition addressing and contributing positively to important interrelated issues, such as poverty, food security, gender, social and environmental vulnerable farm environments, as well as including smallholders in global supply chains.
-However, a more dynamic legislative recognition of organic agriculture by the government is necessary for the organic stakeholders to more efficient. create powerful and necessary market institutions and trade network that contribute to the overall wealth of the Kenyan society.
+Overall, there is a great need for further investments and donor aid to the Kenyan agriculture, where organic farming has a long and strong tradition addressing and contributing positively to such important and interrelated issues, such as poverty, food security, gender, social and environmental vulnerable farm environments, as well as including smallholders in global supply chains.
+However, a more dynamic legislative recognition of organic agriculture by the government is necessary for the organic stakeholders to create more efficient, powerful and necessary market institutions and trade network that contribute to the overall wealth of the Kenyan society.